Equality & Diversity Report 2020-2021

 We will not stand idly by as discrimination, prejudice and inequality go unchecked.
 Box of Tricks commits to equality and fairness in everything we do.
 Our work is enriched by a diversity of voices and a variety of stories.
 In the wake of this crisis, it is essential that we educate ourselves, challenge ingrained habits and develop new ones to amplify diverse voices and stories as we rebuild for a better future.

 Dismantling institutionalised bias is a daunting task and requires collective action.
 We recognise our responsibility to play our part in bringing about a systemic shift.
-Below are our Commitments – an outline of our guiding values – and a 10-point Action Plan for tangible, positive change in the next 6-9 months.
+Below are our Commitments – an outline of our guiding values – and a 10-point Action Plan for tangible, positive change.
 Long-lasting structural reform will take time but we’re determined to generate the momentum to effect real change now and in the future.

 Adam Quayle & Hannah Tyrrell-Pinder